A 21-day wildlife conservation, safari and adventure trip in South Africa!

 Day 18: Panoramic Tour

 Today is dedicated to the natural beauty of South Africa.
 See rolling green mountains from God’s Window, intricate rock pools at Bourke’s Luck Potholes, and the breathtaking Lisbon falls among other incredible natural wonders that pepper the South African landscape.
+Allow around R250 (approx. £15) for breakfast and lunch out.

 Day 19: Day tour of Swaziland